Lightning Source Indie Days 2019: Ingram Is Bullish on Books, Forecasting Growth in Direct Marketing to Customers

 Indie Days is so packed with information and fresh connections with other publishers that it is impossible to highlight all the news in a single column.
 So, before I wrap up this Letter from Camp, here are a few final news items:

-- Small Press Program—Lightning Source works regularly with large publishers as well as mid-sized companies like Front Edge Publishing.
+• Small Press Program—Lightning Source works regularly with large publishers as well as mid-sized companies like Front Edge Publishing.
 In 2020, Lightning Source plans to roll out a new Small Press program—aimed at helping small-to-mid-sized publishers with an enhanced set of services.
 The new initiatives will include tools to help authors and publishers increase their discoverability and build their brands—especially through direct-to-consumer marketing.

-- Content is Key—As traditional barriers to publishing continue to fall away, Ingram professionals once again stressed that
+• Content is Key—As traditional barriers to publishing continue to fall away, Ingram professionals once again stressed that content is key, especially authentic, relevant, timely voices.
+This is a commitment Front Edge has been making for years in selecting new books to publish.

-seem to be the best seasons to launch titles.
-That once was common sense in the publishing trade, but experts at Indie Days pointed out that gift cards and credits have become a major part of year-end gift giving.
-That makes January a rich month for authors. - eBooks Plateau—As our team has been reporting in these weekly columns, the explosion of eBooks after the introduction of Amazon’s Kindle has subsided over the past decade.
+• eBooks Plateau—As our team has been reporting in these weekly columns, the explosion of eBooks after the introduction of Amazon’s Kindle has subsided over the past decade.
 At Indie Days, experts agreed that eBook sales have plateaued, but—just as we have said—they remain an essential part of any publishing plan.

-- Barnes & Noble Buzz—Indie Days came on the heels of several major news reports about Barnes & Noble hiring James Daunt to redevelop the company’s business model.
+• Barnes & Noble Buzz—Indie Days came on the heels of several major news reports about Barnes & Noble hiring James Daunt to redevelop the company’s business model.
 Here’s a New York Times report from .
 The news has been greeted warmly by communities hoping that Daunt will continue his strategy of freeing up local bookstores to adapt their displays to regional preferences.
 That could bode well for indie publishers, who have been pushed off Barnes & Noble shelves by fees Big 5 publishers often pay to buy prime display space.
 Currently, all Front Edge books are listed on Barnes & Noble’s website, but our books have rarely made it onto the bricks-and-mortar shelves.
 Daunt’s reputation suggests he may open those shelves to indies.

 Want to read our series about metadata?
 Click on this image to begin reading our introduction to these valuable data files.

-we have just prior to releasing a new book.
+Metadata is Key—All of our authors are aware of the metadata conversations we have just prior to releasing a new book.
 In fact, we have published an entire series of columns about the many steps involved in creating this invisible info-packed data file that travels with books.
 Once again, experts stressed that high-quality, well-researched metadata is a crucial driver of book sales.

 Camp Indie Days concluded Friday afternoon and our team returned home excited about the future of book publishing and our partnership with Ingram and Lightning Source.
 We returned with fresh ideas and tricks of the trade that we can’t wait to implement on behalf of our authors and publishing partners.